 Many grasslands, shrublands and savannahs will be affected by climate change, including temperature increases and more variable weather patterns.
 Degradation of these ecosystems have increased their vulnerability and increases the likelihood of human-wildlife conflicts and disease spillovers.
 Investments in their restoration are woefully behind that of other ecosystems such as forests.

 There is an urgent need for restoration of grasslands, shrublands and savannahs concurrent with good management practices.
 Actions to help degraded drylands rebound include re-seeding and planting native grasses, forbs (broadleaf plants that are not woody or grass-like) and shrubs; controlling indiscriminate conversion of these lands; and implementing adaptive livestock-management practices that suit the local ecological settings.
 These practices may include using livestock to control non-native weed species, mixing different animals for more diverse grazing impact, increasing livestock mobility to allow rest and recuperation of pastures, and altering the timing and intensity of grazing certain areas.

 Reintroductions and protections for key plant and animal species that have been lost or have low populations may be necessary.
 The balance between woody species and grasses can be restored through use of fire and other management tools.

-Restoring shrublands, grasslands and savannahs means working with those using the land – pastoralists or others.
-The extraction of resources such as water and wood, wildlife, minerals, or non-timber forest products, needs to remain sustainable.
-Strengthening governance systems, such as secure tenure and participatory rangeland management is equally important.
+Restoring shrublands, grasslands and savannahs means working with those using, protecting or studying the land.
+The extraction of resources such as water, wildlife, minerals, or non-timber forest products must be sustainable.
+Strengthening governance systems, secure tenure rights for land users and appropriate management practices is equally important.

 To learn more: